acoustic-content-samples/wchtools-cli/README.md

            wchtools push -act

-  Use the following command to push all categories, assets, contents, types from a specific directory.
+  Use the following command to push all categories, assets, content items, and content types from a specific directory.
 The -I switch pushes even unmodified items.

            wchtools push -Cact  --I --dir <some_working_directory>